 My journey was initially fraught with vulnerability, conflict, self-doubt, and emotional volatility (note that grizzlies are not known for their placid temperaments!) made the more difficult to handle initially because I had absolutely no frame of reference for understanding what had happened to me.
 But as the years have passed, that journey has also been rich with experiences of power and healing, of great beauty, and of potent, numinous dreams and visions that have helped sustain me throughout the most difficult times.

 During this time, I have had two Native American teachers, both women.
-My first teacher, with whom I studied for three years, was of Mohawk/Huron/French ancestry.
-Eventually another teacher appeared—my present mentor, a spiritual elder from one of the Maine tribes, with whom I have had a deep sisterly relationship for several years now.
-In addition to these experiential studies in shamanism, I decided to earn an M. A. in Mythological Studies with an Emphasis on Depth Psychology from Pacifica Graduate Institute, as I felt a need to ground my personal experience in a broad, pan-cultural understanding of mythic and shamanic realities.
+In addition to these experiential studies in shamanism, I decided to earn an M. A. in Mythological Studies with an Emphasis on Depth Psychology from Pacifica Graduate Institute, as, not being part of a tribal culture, I felt a need to ground my personal experience in a broad, pan-cultural understanding of mythic and shamanic realities.